MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/error-code-AADSTS75011-auth-method-mismatch.md

 ---
 # Error - AADSTS75011 Authentication method by which the user authenticated with the service doesn't match requested authentication method AuthnContextClassRef

-This article describes a problem in which you receive the error message "Error - AADSTS75011 Authentication method by which the user authenticated with the service doesn't match requested authentication method AuthnContextClassRef." when trying to sign into a SAML-based single sign-on (SSO) configured app that has been integrated with Microsoft Entra ID.
+This article describes a problem in which you receive the error message, "Error - AADSTS75011 Authentication method by which the user authenticated with the service doesn't match requested authentication method AuthnContextClassRef," when you try to sign in to a SAML-based single sign-on (SSO) configured app that has been integrated with Microsoft Entra ID.

 [!INCLUDE [Feedback](../../includes/feedback.md)]

 ## Symptoms

-You receive error `AADSTS75011` when trying to sign into an application that has been setup to use Microsoft Entra ID for identity management using SAML-based SSO.
+You receive a `AADSTS75011` error message when you try to sign in to an application that has been set up to use Microsoft Entra ID for identity management by using SAML-based SSO.

 ## Cause